124_Financing-indiv.jpg

 The Lending Channel prides itself on offering bespoke financial advice to our clients.
 We have extensive experience in complex mortgages such as this one and can also provide expert advice and help with:

-It’s natural to have questions about applying for a complex financial product such as an interest only mortgage in retirement, but our expert team are here to assist you in all aspects, from initial questions to submitting the final application.
+It’s natural to have questions about applying for a complex financial product such as an interest only mortgage in retirement, but our expert team are here to assist you in all aspects, from initial questions to submitting the final mortgage application.

 We always provide no obligation, fee-free advice and are fully authorised and regulated by the Financial Conduct Authority.